Maps of toric varieties in Cox coordinates: Descriptions of maps

 The regular locus $\Reg\Phi \subset \CC^m$ of $\Phi$, where its denominators do not vanish as in Definition~\ref{defin:regular_locus}, contains a finer subset, the locus where $\pi_Y \circ \Phi$ is a well-defined map of sets:

 This locus $\Reg_Y\Phi$ may be empty.
-On the other hand, if $\Reg_Y\Phi$ contains a nonempty open subset, then we regard $\Phi$ as being adapted to $Y$; under this assumption, it makes sense to ask where $\Phi$ agrees with rational maps $X\dashrightarrow Y$.
+On the other hand, if $\Reg_Y\Phi$ contains a nonempty open subset, then we regard $\Phi$ as being adapted to $Y$; under this assumption, it makes sense to ask where $\Phi$ agrees with a rational map $X\dashrightarrow Y$.

 \begin{defin} Given a multi-valued map $\Phi\colon \CC^m \multito \CC^n$ and a rational map $\varphi\colon X \dashrightarrow Y$, in the notation above, the \textbf{agreement locus of $\Phi$ and $\varphi$} is